 Powerful Learning Practice: ConsultingGlobal consultants on education, professional learning, and community building

-Led by Powerful Learning Practice’s CEO, Sheryl Nussbaum-Beach, our consultants combine deep knowledge with practical experience to achieve results.
+Led by Powerful Learning Practice’s Chief Executive Officer, Sheryl Nussbaum-Beach, our consultants combine deep knowledge with practical experience to achieve results.
 We will exceed your expectations.

-Our consulting focuses on our clients’ most critical issues and opportunities:
+Our consulting focuses on our clients’ most critical issues and opportunities such as:

 Powerful Learning Practice works with local, national, and international schools and organizations to meet goals and keep deadlines with a smile.